The strange blue box had been a fixture

 "The postcode is correct," the postman said.
 "Otherwise

-are addressed to the North Pole.
-There have been some bets running down
+ones are addressed to the North Pole.
+There have been some bets running

-which way did you bet?"
-The Doctor appeared out of nowhere to ask
+“And which way did you bet?”
+The Doctor appeared out of nowhere

-believe me.
-Unless… I don't suppose I could get a picture…"
+they’ll believe me.
+Unless… I don’t suppose I could

 "Sorry, no pictures," The Doctor said with a disarming smile